-✓ Based on our 2017 financial performance, the named executive officers earned 0% of the performance-based RSUs granted for 2017.
+Based on our 2018 financial performance, the NEOs earned 110% of the performance-based RSUs granted for 2018.
+In 2017, based on our 2017 financial performance, the NEOs earned 0% of the performance-based RSUs granted for 2017.

-2018 GOVERNANCE AND EXECUTIVE COMPENSATION ACTIONS
+2018 GOVERNANCE ACTIONS

-- ✓ Amended the executive employment agreements for all named executive officers: eliminated the Company's insolvency or filing for bankruptcy following a change in control as a constructive termination event, consistent with good governance practices (page 32 for more information). - ✓ Adopted non-employee director and executive officer minimum share ownership guidelines (page 19 for more information). - ✓ Nominated Linda T. Hollemback for election as a new Class II Director (page 11 for biography).
+- Eliminated that the Company's insolvency or filing for bankruptcy following a change in control would be treated as a constructive termination event under the NEOs' executive employment agreements consistent with good governance practices (page 33 for more information). - Adopted non-employee director and executive officer minimum share ownership guidelines (page 20 for more information). - ✓ Nominated Linda T. Hollembaek for election as a new class II Director (elected May 2018).

-2017 EXECUTIVE COMPENSATION (page 24)
+2018 EXECUTIVE COMPENSATION (page 24)